 To take this course, you must be:

 You use all the basic scuba gear including a computer.
 This is the perfect course to try out a different style of BCD or solidify your skills with a newly purchased BCD.

 PADI's Peak Performance Manual

-*Students must provide their own personal items including mask, fins, snorkel, booties, gloves and the Scuba unit.
-We have rentals available for the Scuba unit, wetsuit, tanks and weights.
+*Students must provide their own personal items including mask, fins, snorkel, booties, gloves, regulator, BCD, and tanks.
+We have rentals available for the regulator, BCD, dive computer, wetsuit, and tanks.

 Part of mastering buoyancy control is learning how to use your BCD and weight system effectively, plus maintain streamlining.
 This makes the PADI Equipment Specialist course a natural companion because you learn more about these pieces of gear and how to make them suit your specific diving styles.